 Skilled thatchers maintain some of the UK’s oldest cottages and homes, and also provide new roofs for many property developers and homeowners who prefer this old roofing style.
 Thatched roofs are durable, sustainable and add real character to the aesthetics of a home.
 A thatched roof is more expensive to build than standard concrete tiles, but when laid correctly and properly maintained, thatched roofs can last up to 60 years.

-Be aware that thatched roofs will need ongoing maintenance more often than a standard tile roof due to the perishable materials used are more susceptible to extreme weather, pollution, and general wear and tear, such as decay of the thatch.
-Make sure you seek advice and only work with experienced thatchers who know their stuff and can advise you on how best to care for your roof.
-It is also handy to know that by general rule of thumb, the steeper the roof, the slower the decay of the materials.
+Thatched roofs will need more ongoing maintenance than a standard tile roof.
+The perishable materials used are more susceptible to extreme weather, pollution, and general wear and tear, such as decay of the thatch.
+A general rule of thumb is the steeper the roof, the slower the decay.

 Due to the age of many thatched roofs, their potential maintenance costs, and the links to fire risks, some insurance companies charge a higher premium to cover them.
 They may also charge an expensive excess fee for home repairs, including the roof, of which maintenance work is inevitable on thatched homes.

-Some insurers will require you to have the electricity wiring inspected every 3 years by a contractor approved by the National Inspection Council of Electrical Installing Contracting (NICEIC) any faults corrected immediately
+Some insurers will require you to have the electricity wiring inspected every three years by a contractor approved by the National Inspection Council of Electrical Installing Contracting (NICEIC) any faults corrected immediately

-It is worth seeking advice from professional thatchers, property experts and other thatched roof owners to suss out the best kind of home insurance for you, and only purchase a policy from a recommended provider.
+You may also need to have the roof inspected by a thatcher or builder every five years, and any repairs carried out immediately.
+It's worth seeking advice from professional thatchers, property experts and other thatched roof owners to suss out the best kind of home insurance for you.

 Thatched homes will always be sought after for their aesthetic appeal and their links to our heritage.
 Be aware that a lack of regulations for thatching can make it difficult to get a mortgage, but there are specialist financial companies who can advise you.